-Composers Now and the Americas Society co-presents Dialogues No. 3 on December 6, 2017.
-This third Dialogues event features renowned composers Zosha Di Castri (Canada), Pauchi Sasaki (Peru, Japan) and Miguel Zenón (Puerto Rico), hosted by Composers Now founder/Artistic Director Tania León.
+Composers Now and the Americas Society co-presented Dialogues No. 3 on December 6, 2017.
+This third Dialogues event featured renowned composers Zosha Di Castri (Canada), Pauchi Sasaki (Peru, Japan) and Miguel Zenón (Puerto Rico) with conversation catalysts Martha Mooke, Du Yun and David Bridges, hosted by Composers Now founder/Artistic Director Tania León.
 Continue reading for more details on this exciting event celebrating living composers.

 Americas Society / Council of the Americas